dilendrauikey8/portfolio-app/README.md

 ## INTRODUCTION
-This is the web form of resume/cv like as we know in todays world many  things going digital.So it will be better to create some thing different which we can acces easily.So web form of our resume has always a better choice.
+This is the web form of resume/cv like as we know in todays world many  things going digital.So it will be better to create some thing different which we can access easily.So web form of our resume has always a better choice.
 ### Main Feature
 * Easily Accessible.
 * We can easily update anything because of its easy template.